isokissa/pico-wf/README.md

 Type "/opt/lampp/lampp start" to start, and browse to URL http://localhost

 *lampp* is very convenient, it will install everything in /opt/lampp, and will not polute any other directory with files.
-Because of that, find php cli directly from lampp directory: "/opt/lampp/bin/php"
+Therefore, find php cli directly from lampp directory: "/opt/lampp/bin/php"

-For convenience, include the /opt/lampp/bin/ into PATH (the same is also done in setup.sh):
+For convenience, include /opt/lampp/bin/ into PATH (the same is also done in setup.sh):

     PATH=$PATH:/opt/lampp/bin/